mlhartme/maven-dockerbuild-plugin/README.md

 ### Pom arguments

-Use pom arguments to pass pom data into you Dockerfile.
+Use pom arguments to pass pom data into your Dockerfile.

 * `pomScm`  scm developerConnection or - if not set - connection

+### Property arguments

+Use property arguments to pass properties into your Dockerfile.

+Example: `propertyFooBar` passes the value of `fooBar` to the Dockerfile

 ### Build arguments